NoiRC256/CameraWorks/README.md

 # Overview #

-CameraWorks is an experimental camera utility with LOD loading and granular controls, capable of capturing continuous footage over long distances.
+CameraWorks is an experimental camera utility with LOD loading and granular controls, fit for capturing continuous footage over long distances.

 Requres MelonLoader.